dj1411/HabitChart/artifacts/test.md

 - add habit
 	- on clicking "Maintain", additional fields should appear
-	- with a huge list of habits, scrolling should be possible past the (+) button
 - edit data
+- scroll
+	- scrolling should be possible past the (+) button
+	- date bar should not be scrolled